pweerd/Elasticsearch-plugin/README.md

 output     | (all) | One of stored, indexed, docvalues output_lvl | 0     | Shows additional debug information
 offset     | 0     | Value to be added or subtracted to the found docid.
-(To view the neighbors)
+(To view the neighbors) postings | false | Output postings like positions and offsets dense | false | Output postings in a more dense format as strings

 Viewing all contributions to the indexed fields is a very costly operation.
 It involves enumerating all terms from the index, and per term check if the requested document could be found by this term.